antonkvm/heos-coverart-server/README.md

 ## Notes
 - The server will automatically connect to a single heos device on the network.
 How will it work with multiple heos devices? idk.
 - The server will be accessible throughout your local network at home.
-If you enable and set up the proper port forwarding on you router, the server will be accessible even outside your network.
+If you enable and set up the proper port forwarding on you router, the server should even be accessible outside your network.
 - The server works best on a square display in fullscreen mode.
 If the browser viewport is not square, black bars will be visible.

 ## Known issues